 Applications are invited for a Research Associate (postdoc) position.

 You will work on the project “Practical Data-intensive Secure Computation: a Data Structural Approach”.
 This is a project funded by the EPSRC.
 The aim of the project is to investigate how data structures can be used as an efficiency and scalability booster in the context of secure computation.
 The project has a particular emphasis on putting theory into practice.
 The project will investigate both data structures and cryptography.
+More details can be found at here.
 So far, in less than two years, we have obtained some very nice results that are published or accepted in top venues including ACM CCS, FC, IEEE Transactions on Information Forensics and Security, and IEEE Transactions on Dependable and Secure Computing.

 You will design novel cryptographic data structures and associated protocols for efficient secure computation, as well as apply them in domains such as cloud computing and data mining in order to solve real-world security/privacy problems.
 Other responsibilities include: writing papers, presenting work at international conferences, and contributing to an open source software package.
 There will be opportunities to collaborate with industrial research labs and other leading universities.